luslab/oz-bulk-rnaseq/G. Read Quantification.md

 Where as IGV is used as an intial glance at quantifying expression, these methods objectively quantify gene expression.

 ## FPKM (RPKM)
-Reads per kilobase of transcript per million mapped reads Fragments per kilbase of transcript per million mapped reads
+Reads per kilobase of transcript per million mapped reads = Fragments per kilbase of transcript per million mapped reads

-The
+Transcript expression is proportional to the number of cDNA fragments that originate from it.
+However:
+- fragment number is biased towards larger genes
+- total fragment number is related to total library sequencing depth FPKM attempts to normalise f

 ## Gene-based read counting
 - To compare the expression rates of individual genes between samples you need to **quantify the number of reads per gene.**